tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

   - what's your favorite song of all time?
   - what or who does it remind you of?
   - what's the best time of life for a man/woman?
+  - what has been your proudest day as parent?
+  - looking back through your parent, grant-parents, and so on, what characteristic do we all share?
+  - what you have learned from being a parent?

 - what is something (an event) from your childhood that has affected you the most?